 - 1. Follow the procedure in Before working inside your computer.

 - CAUTION: Removing the coin-cell battery resets the BIOS setup program's settings to default.
 It is recommended that you note the BIOS setup program's settings before removing the coin-cell battery.

 - 2. Remove the SIM card.

 - 3. Remove the base cover.

 - 4. Remove the assembly-inner frame.

+- 5. Remove the plastic filler, if applicable.

-- 5. Remove the battery.
+- 6. Remove the battery.